explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 subsequent commands in the documentation.
 Not in separate files.

-When an engineer is bringing up the containers, he can work through the issues for each container one at a time.
+When an engineer is bringing up the containers, he can work through the issues for each one, one at a time.
 He follows a set of instructions, pasting `docker run` commands from a README.
 Once a service is up, great.
 Move onto the next one.